Juan Araneta: Later life

 In 1904, he was appointed as one of the commissioners to the St. Louis Exposition where he put on exhibit over a thousand varieties of rice, samples of cacao, beans, abaca, and many other agricultural crops from Negros and Panay.
 All these exhibits were of exceptional merit; as a result, he was awarded with gold and silver medallions.
 He also developed Buenos Aires Mountain Resort for his large family to use and enjoy.
 He later gave this property to his daughter Maria A. Matti.

 He kept in touch with new developments in agriculture, either in tools and implements or crops.
 He tried to grow different crops on his farm and even planted trees that were not endemic to Negros.
 When the Ma-ao Sugar Central was organized, he became one of its founders.
 He lent to the corporation the titles of his land to back up the new enterprise.
 He prevailed upon his lessees to plant wide areas of land to sugar cane.

-Unfortunately, "Don Juan" did not live long enough to realize his dream of seeing the sugar central freed of its obligations.
-He died on October 3, 1924, leaving behind a large family of about 25 members.
+Araneta died on October 3, 1924, leaving behind a large family of about 25 members.